Should I Watch..? The Raid

 Rama is a young, talented SWAT officer with the Indonesian police who kisses his pregnant wife goodbye and joins up with an elite squad of officers preparing to storm a building.
 Their objective is a crime lord called Tama Riyadi who owns the building and provides accommodation to a large number of criminals who rent from him.
 Rama is one of twenty officers involved in the raid alongside Officer Bowo, Sergeant Jaka and Lieutenant Wahyu and after making steady progress undetected, they make their way up to the sixth floor.

 Suddenly, the lights go out and Tama speaks to the tenants via PA system offering free lodgings for life for whoever kills the policemen trapped on the sixth floor.
-As they are ambushed and gravely injured by a number of assailants above and below them and with no reinforcements arriving, Rama is faced with a stark choice - he must proceed unaided after Tama while his colleagues attempt to escape further injury by heading back down...
+As they are ambushed and gravely injured by a number of assailants above and below them and with no reinforcements arriving, Rama is faced with a stark choice.
+He must proceed unaided after Tama while his colleagues attempt to escape further injury by heading back down to the ground floor and safety.

 Trailer (contains scenes of violence)